michaelvandenberg/genius/readme.txt

 === Changelog ===
 --------------------

 *
+* 1.0.2 / 24.11.2016
+* - Fixed accessibility issue with links in the footer.
+* - Fixed bottom gutter margin for portfolio items on portfolio pages.
+* - Changed theme URI to: https://michaelvandenberg.com/themes/#genius
+*
 * 1.0.1 / 18.11.2016
 * - Removed style I added to check if new sass compiler was working.
 Oops! :)